com-480-data-visualization/Extra-Crispy/README.md

 You can find our report for Milestone 2 here: [Milestone 2](https://github.com/com-480-data-visualization/Extra-Crispy/blob/master/milestones/milestone2/milestone2.pdf)

-You can find the code for the initial website on this repository.
+You can find the code for the initial website in this repository.

 ## Milestone 3 (29th May, 5pm)